MicrosoftDocs/learn/learn-pr/azure/modify-azure-resource-manager-template-reuse/includes/2-azure-resource-manager-functions.md

-In the inventory system scenario, you want to make deploying your Azure Resource Manager (ARM) template to different environments as easy as possible.
+In this scenario, you want to make deploying your Azure Resource Manager (ARM) template to different environments as easy as possible.
 One of the areas of contention is coming up with a unique name for the Azure Storage account.

 To solve this problem, you decide to create an expression by using [ARM template functions](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-functions?azure-portal=true).